 There is no dress code at Opera Holland Park and we pride ourselves on our informal and welcoming atmosphere.
 As it can become cooler towards the end of the evening, we recommend that you bring layers.

-All opera performances at Opera Holland Park are surtitled.
+All opera performances at Opera Holland Park are surtitled in English.

 Patrons arriving late will not be permitted to take their seats until a suitable break in the performance – this may not be possible until the interval.